 Urticaria most commonly occurs in children and young adults.

 Some patients can have both urticaria and angioedema,.

 [Angioedema, is the rapid swelling of the dermis, subcutaneous tissue, mucosa and submucosal tissues.
 Urticaria, commonly occurs in the upper dermis]

-Urticaria can occur as isolated condition or it can develop as preceding event to an anaphylactic reaction which if present is a medical emergency and could be life threatening.
+Urticaria can occur as an isolated condition or it can develop as a preceding event to an anaphylactic reaction which if present is a medical emergency and could be life-threatening.

 [Anaphylaxis is an allergic reaction suggested by hypotension, respiratory distress, stridor, gastrointestinal distress, swallowing problems, joint swelling, joint pain]